Lundy in Mono County, California — The American West (Pacific Coastal)

 Erected 1967 by Bodie Chapter E Clampus Vitus and Mono County Board of Supervisors.

 Location.
 38° 1.668′ N, 119° 14.417′ W. Marker is in Lundy, California, in Mono County.
 Marker is on Lundy Lake Road 7 miles west of U.S. 395, on the right when traveling west.
+Marker and campground are located at the end of Lundy Lake Road.
 Touch for map.
-Marker and campground are located at the end of Lundy Lake Road.
-Marker is at or near this postal address: 5901 Lundy Lake Road, Bridgeport CA 93517, United States of America.
+Marker is at or near Touch for directions.

 More about this marker.
 On either side of the Lundy marker sit two old safes that at one time held the gold processed in the area.
 The old safes have seen better days.